joshbegley/nyt-latest/README.md

 `Analysts have linked major attacks to important geopolitical events as the Kremlin tries to strengthen its hand in talks.`\
 https://nytimes.com/2025/09/08/world/europe/russia-ukraine-war-attacks.html

-**Draper out for rest of tennis season to manage left-arm injury after U.S. Open withdrawal**\
+**Jack Draper out for rest of tennis season to manage left-arm injury after U.S. Open withdrawal**\
 `Draper won his first-round match at the last Grand Slam of the year, but pulled out before the second round.`\
 https://nytimes.com/athletic/6610844/2025/09/08/tennis-jack-draper-out-season-elbow-injury/